 Sleep disruption.
 Irritability.
 Low sex drive.
 Dr. Smith says she hears this cluster of symptoms so often she’s tempted to call it a syndrome.
 “Patients always want you to check their hormones.
 But unfortunately, they appear very normal on paper when we check their hormones.
 “My goal is to help women thrive, not merely survive the menopausal transition.”

-Lifestyle modifications are always the starting point.
+Lifestyle modifications are always the starting point for any women experiencing the menopausal transition.
 “I spend a lot of the time at the beginning [of a new-patient relationship] talking about external and internal environmental factors.
 What in the external environment is causing turmoil in the internal environment?” she says.

-Then she addresses mental health and gut health issues.
+Then she addresses mental health, midlife care, and gut health issues.
 “That tends to really make them feel better before anything else,” she says.